hawtio/hawtio/docs/Configuration.md

 #### Jolokia configuration

-Jolokia agent is deployed automatically with `io.hawt.web.JolokiaConfiguredAgentServlet` that extends Jolokia native `org.jolokia.http.AgentServlet` class, defined in `hawtio-web/WEB-INF/web.xml`.
+Jolokia agent is deployed automatically with `io.hawt.web.servlets.JolokiaConfiguredAgentServlet` that extends Jolokia native `org.jolokia.http.AgentServlet` class, defined in `hawtio-web/WEB-INF/web.xml`.
 To customize Jolokia Servlet configuration, according to the parameters that it supports and that are defined here:
 https://jolokia.org/reference/html/agents.html#agent-war-init-params